Santos is seeking government approval to develop natural gas reserves in the Narrabri area in north west New South Wales.

 Explore further: NSW Resources and Energy

-We hold regular information sessions, provide fortnightly updates about our activities in the Narrabri Courier and give presentations on our work to interested community and business groups.
+We hold regular information sessions, provide monthly updates about our activities in the Narrabri Courier newspaper and give presentations on our work to interested community and business groups.

 Interested in the next site tour?